Ad Noctum: Chapter 9

 Volker really didn’t want to take another trip to Rolan to get Rush a replacement outfit.
 He started trying to work the collar of the jacket up and over, toward Rush’s good side, without disrupting Telford’s belted bandaging job.

-A little more work indicated it was, in fact, impossible for one person, especially given that even minimal shifts in Rush’s position were exacerbating the bleeding.
+A little more work confirmed it was, in fact, impossible for one person, especially given that even minor shifts in Rush’s position made the bleeding worse.

 “You know what?
 Forget it,” Volker muttered, pulling the knife out of his boot.
 “You don’t want your clothes sliced up?
 Maybe don’t take us on a field trip to meet murderous brain worms.
 Maybe don’t get shot.
 Maybe don’t spend fifteen minutes downloading a database and theorizing about radioactivity while you’re bleeding to death.
 Also, maybe don’t give me a knife.”

-He sawed his way through the leather of Rush’s jacket sleeves and undershirt, then looked critically at the blood-soaked remains of his own shirt, held in place by Telford’s belt.
-Yeah.
-He wasn’t touching that until Telford was ready to go with the sutures, or whatever ‘Wilderness Medicine’ skills he had up his sleeve.
+He sawed through the leather of Rush’s jacket sleeves, unbuckled the seven buckles on his Drow armor, which, now he was handling it, really seemed more like a woman’s corset than a man’s vest, then cut through his undershirt.
+Volker looked critically at the sodden remains of his own shirt, held in place by Telford’s belt.
+He wasn’t touching that blood-soaked mass of belted-together clothing and shoulder until Telford was ready to go with the sutures, or whatever ‘Wilderness Medicine’ skills he was gonna whip out to save the day.

-“I’m guessing,” Volker muttered, “that if you were awake right now, you’d be trying to get me to analyze this brand new data collection that you almost killed us all for.”
-He began searching the inner pockets of Rush’s ruined coat, coming up with an assortment of small crystals, a set of what looked like jeweler’s tools, and a sliver lighter before he hit the pocket with the solid state drive.
+“I’m guessing,” Volker muttered, “that if you were awake right now, you’d be trying to get me to analyze the brand new data collection you almost killed us all for.”
+He searched the inner pockets of Rush’s cut-apart coat, coming up with an assortment of small crystals, a set of jeweler’s tools, and a silver lighter before he hit the pocket with the solid-state drive.
 Volker slipped it into his own jacket, then began looking for other problems to fix.

 Rush’s skin temperature was way below normal.
-That didn’t seem good.
-He fished around in the first aid kit and found some Air Force issued heat-reflective blanket-equivalents and wrapped them around the guy as best he could.
+Volker fished around in the first-aid kit and found a USAF heat-reflective blanket and wrapped it around the mathematician as best he could.

 He pulled out the A-corder.